How to connect to other services with Zapier

 In Zapier simply create a new Zap.
 You'll immediately see the first block called

-Webhooks by Zapier and click the corresponding app button in the search results.
+Webhooks by Zapier.
+Select the corresponding app button in the search results.
 The webhook app will be added to your Zap.

-Next step, select the trigger that receives new responses.
+Next step, select the event that triggers your automation.
 From the dropdown, select

 Now we're going to connect your Tripetto form and your webhook in Zapier.